CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Chemical_Painter.md

 # Chemical Painter

-The `ChemicalPainter` package can be used to add/remove recipes to/from the II Chemical Painter.
+The `ChemicalPainter` package can be used to modify the Immersive Intelligence Chemical Painter recipes.

 ## Importing the Package